bbauska/JS-Programs/README.md

 <h2 id="el11">11.
 Data-Structures: Deep comparison</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>Your test for whether you are dealing with a real object will look something like;</p>

 <pre>typeof x == "object" && x != null</pre>

-Be careful to compare properties only when both arguments are objects.
+<p>Be careful to compare properties only
+when both arguments are objects.
 In all other cases you can just immediately return the result of applying ===.</p>
 <p>Use Object.keys to go over the properties.
 You need to test whether both